kokkos/kokkos-core-wiki/MachineModel.md

 ![node](https://github.com/kokkos/ProgrammingGuide/blob/figure-edits/figures/kokkos-node-doc.png)

-Figure 2.2 Conceptual Model of a Future High Performance Computing Node
+<h4>Figure 2.2 Conceptual Model of a Future High Performance Computing Node</h4>

 ## 2.2 Kokkos Execution Spaces
 Kokkos uses the term _execution spaces_ to describe a logical grouping of computation units which share an identical set of performance properties.
 An execution space provides a set of parallel execution resources which can be utilized by the programmer using several types of fundamental parallel operation.
 For a list of the operations available see Chapter 7.